Pão de queijo: Preparation

-Availability
+Availability and variations

 Brazil

 In Brazil, pão de queijo is a popular breakfast dish and snack.
 It continues to be widely sold at snack bars and bakeries, and it can also be bought frozen to bake at home.
 In Brazil, cheese puff mix packages are easily found in most supermarkets.

 Wider South America

-Often referred to as cuñapés, chipá, pandebono, pan de yuca or pan de queso in Hispanic America, cassava flour x cheese balls very similar to pão de queijo can be found in northern Argentina, Paraguay, Bolivia, Ecuador, and Colombia.
+Often referred to as cuñapés, chipá, pandebono, pan de yuca or pan de queso in Hispanic America, cassava flour and cheese balls similar to pão de queijo can be found in northern Argentina, Bolivia, Colombia, Ecuador, Paraguay and Uruguay.

-United States

-Given its growing popularity in the US, the frozen packages of pão de queijo can now be found in some American grocery stores such as Costco, Sam's Club, Ralph's, County Market, HEB, Market Basket, Publix, World Market, Whole Foods, and Trader Joe's.

 Japan / East Asia

 Pão de queijo arrived in Japan with the dekasegi.
-It is usually made with rice flour instead of the cassava (tapioca) starch.
+Often compared to mochi, it is usually made with rice flour instead of the cassava (tapioca) starch.
+It also inspired the popular donut chain Mister Donut in its creation of Pon de Ring, which has since popularized the concept of “mochi donut.”

-Australia
+Anglosphere

-Pão de queijo is available in Australia in specialty international food stores and some major supermarkets, including Woolworths and Coles as of early 2023, under the Cheesebuddy brand.
-It is marketed as a "naturally gluten-free" snack.
+Pão de queijo is also commercially available in Australia and the United States, in part due to its popularity in the gluten-free movement.